scrabbletank/farhome-rules/rulesdoc.md

 - **Ingredients:** 2 Nightshade, 1 Poison Nettle
 - **Roll:** 2 Bad dice, 1 Terrible die

-On hit deals 1 wound in poison damage, adding a wound die on critical.
+On hit deals 1 wound in poison damage, adding a wound die on a critical.

 ___
 ##### Paralyzing Poison
 - **Ingredients:** 2 Nightshade, 1 Scorpion Venom
 - **Roll:** 2 Bad dice, 2 Terrible die

-On hit inflicts Poison 1, or Poison 2 on critical.
+On hit inflicts Poison 1, or Poison 2 on a critical.
 The creature is paralyzed as long as they are poisoned.
 Lasts for 1 minute.

 ___